DeltaResero/GC-Wii-Linux-Kernels/README.md

 **_Known Bugs / Shortcomings_**
 ***

 - Only Cube Xorg or Farter's Framebuffer can be used, not both at the same time.
 If Xorg is setup to use Cube on the target system, do not use a kernel that was compiled with Farter's framebuffer patch without adjusting the Xorg configuration file (usually in: /etc/X11/xorg.conf).
 Using both simultaneously will cause the display to show nothing at best.
-Due to this, I've made Farter's framebuffer patch optional by leaving a copy of it seperate in the source so that it could be patched manually at anytime.
+Due to this, I've made Farter's framebuffer patch optional by leaving a copy of it separate in the source so that it could be patched manually at anytime.
 <br>

     To patch, enter the command: